 Garden furniture – how to choose the right style and function?

-We have previously highlighted the role of lighting, now we move on to furniture, which are an integral part of any garden design.
-To ensure a cohesive space, it's important to ensure the furniture style matches the home's architecture and the needs of its residents.
-In practice, this means that a modern community garden requires not only aesthetics but also durability – the furniture must be resistant to moisture, UV rays, and changing weather conditions.
+We've previously highlighted the importance of lighting, and now we're moving on to furniture, which is an integral part of any garden design.
+To ensure a cohesive space, it's important to ensure the furniture's style complements the home's architecture and the needs of its occupants.
+Modern garden furniture should be characterized by a minimalist design, simple lines, and materials such as metal, aluminum, or wood.
+In practice, this means that garden furniture should not only be aesthetically pleasing but also resistant to moisture, UV radiation, and changing weather conditions.

 Materials from which garden furniture is made